tiangolo/uwsgi-nginx-flask-docker/README.md

 ### Custom `uwsgi.ini` file location

-You can override where the image should look for the app `uwsgi.ini` file using the envirnoment variable `UWSGI_INI`.
+You can override where the image should look for the app `uwsgi.ini` file using the environment variable `UWSGI_INI`.

 With that you could change the default directory for your app from `/app` to something else, like `/application`.